 The annual event which takes place in June usually involves a gala dinner, but this year with COVID-19, announcements took place via Facebook.

-Everyone appreciates acknowledgement of effort they’ve put into their work.
-As an organisation we were thrilled to learn that VisAbility was in the running for awards again this year.
+Everyone appreciates acknowledgement of effort they’ve put into their work and we were delighted with our success this year.

 Congratulations to Monique

-It was a total surprise to hear I was a joint winner.
+It was a total surprise to learn of this success.
 ‘How I Learn’ is unique, it’s an invaluable tool for many young people.
 We’ve had 1000 people visit the site since its launch in September 2019.Monique Ziegelaar

 “People across the globe are scouring the website and in addition we have thirty students with profiles.
 Students, therapists, parents, and teachers are all making use of ‘How I Learn’.”